AwaleSagar/piStat/README.md

 ## Installation

-1. Clone this repository or copy the files to your Raspberry Pi:
+1. Clone this repository or copy the files to your device:

 ```bash
 git clone https://github.com/yourusername/piStat.git